WACOT Rice To Create 60,000 Jobs Through Argungu Project

-WACOT Rice Limited, a subsidiary of TGI Group which is based in Argungu, Kebbi State, will create 60,000 jobs across Nigeria and West Africa through its partnership with the USAID on the rice outgrower expansion project.
+WACOT Rice Limited, a subsidiary of TGI Group which is based in Argungu, Kebbi State, has said it will create 60,000 jobs across Nigeria and West Africa through its partnership with the USAID on the rice outgrower expansion project.

-Deputy Chief of Party for USAID’s West Africa Trade and Investment Hub (WATIH) project, Mr Karl LittleJohn stated this during the co-investment partnership launch with USAID in Argungu on Wednesday.
+Deputy chief of party for USAID’s West Africa Trade and Investment Hub (WATIH) project, Mr Karl LittleJohn made the remark during the co-investment partnership launch with USAID in Argungu recently.

 He said: “The core objective of establishing WACOT in Argungu and the launching of this partnership today is to create catalyst for investment and provide grants to more farmers”.

 LittleJohn explained that the jobs created would be available across Nigeria and West Africa.
 “We want to show that we can create jobs.
-And we want to also increase trade investment with our partners across West African countries”.
+And we want to also increase trade investment with our partners across West African countries,’’he said.

-In his remarks, Chairman of WACOT Rice Limited, Farouk Gumel said that over 2,000 jobs have been created by the company due to the USAID partnership.
+In his remarks, chairman of WACOT Rice Limited, Farouk Gumel said over 2,000 jobs have been created by the company due to the USAID partnership.
 He stated that the expansion of the company has given opportunities for more farmers to cultivate more land for rice production.

 According to Gumel, “when the company was established in 2017, we hardly sold our product for the first three months because customers were demanding for foreign rice but today, we steadily sell Nigerian rice and people continue to ask for it.
 Many people have shown interest in becoming our agents and marketers”.